-A final examination is required in all courses except those specifically exempted by the Academic Planning Committee.
+A final examination/activity is required in all courses except those specifically exempted by the Academic Planning Committee.
 For some courses, departmental policy requires that the student take the final exam before a passing grade can be earned.
 For all other courses, a student who does not take the final exam and is not eligible for a makeup exam will receive a zero for the exam.
 The zero will be averaged into the course grade.
-The faculty will not arrange to give final examinations at other than the regularly scheduled times.
+The faculty may not change the final examination schedule without prior approval from the provost.
+Student requests for alternate time to take the exam may be considered by the instructor in consultation with the dean.
+Such requests must be submitted to the instructor in advance.
 A student who reports to and takes any part of a final examination ordinarily will not be allowed to defer or retake that final.
-A student who is absent from a final examination due to illness, court-mandated appearance or other extreme emergencies must contact the appropriate dean/director immediately and provide reliable evidence of these situations.
+A student who is absent from a final examination due to illness, court-mandated appearance or other extreme emergencies must contact the appropriate dean immediately and provide reliable evidence of these situations.
 Final examinations may be rescheduled only for extreme emergencies.
-All changes to final exam schedules must be approved by the appropriate dean/director.
+All changes to final exam schedules must be approved by the appropriate dean.

-The Center for Distance Learning supports on-campus education by providing students the opportunity to pursue programs of study in alternative formats.
-The Center’s staff partners with TCC academic and student affairs units, Workforce Development and the Florida Public Safety Institute to ensure that high-quality distance learning courses are offered and comprehensive student support services that foster the intellectual, career, academic and personal development of students are available.
+TCC Online supports on-campus education by providing students the opportunity to pursue programs of study in alternative formats.
+Staff partners with TCC academic and student affairs units, the Workforce Development Division, and the Florida Public Safety Institute to ensure that high-quality online courses are offered and comprehensive student support services that foster the intellectual, career, academic and personal development of students are available.
 The guiding principles are student engagement, student development and student success.

-Distance learning formats offered by TCC include hybrid, online and self-paced instruction (SPI).
-Distance learning courses are excellent options for nontraditional students and students seeking alternative learning environments.
+Learning formats offered by TCC include hybrid and online instruction.
+These courses are excellent options for nontraditional students and students seeking alternative learning environments.

 Hybrid: A course in which the learning occurs both on online and on campus.
 Some instruction is online and some instruction occurs in the traditional classroom.

-Online: A course that is Web-based and delivered via the Internet.
+Online: A course that is web-based and delivered via the College’s course learning management system.
 Lecture material, assignments and other course materials are available online.
 All coursework is completed online; tests may be taken at the Testing Center or at an approved proctored site.

-Through TCC Online, students have the opportunity to earn college credit via the Internet.
+Through TCC Online, students have the opportunity to earn college credit via the internet.
 Each online course is fully accredited and meets the same academic criteria as traditional courses.
 Online courses are equivalent to on-campus courses in regard to outcomes, content, credit and transferability.
-Students may earn the following degrees entirely through distance learning:
+Students may earn the following degrees entirely through online learning:

-Online courses are typically conducted totally through TCC Blackboard classroom management system, with few or no campus visits.
-Faculty and students communicate with one another through chat, e-mail, discussion boards, Web conferencing and other tools within the online course environment.
+Online courses are typically conducted totally through the TCC Canvas learning management system, with few or no campus visits.
+Faculty and students communicate with one another through chat, email, discussion boards, web conferencing and other tools within the online course environment.

 Students enrolling in online courses will be required to pay an additional fee of $10 per credit hour.
 Tests may be scheduled on campus or at an approved proctored site.
 Additional fees may apply for tests taken at proctored sites.
 Fees will vary by site.